Rescaling strange-cluster stars and its implications on gravitational-wave echoes: Introduction

-Quark matter, a state comprised of deconfined free-flowing quarks, can possibly exist inside the neutron star core (i.e. hybrid stars~\cite{Alford:2004pf,Alford:2013aca}) or the crust (i.e. inverted hybrid stars~\cite{Ren:2022loa}), or constitutes entire star called quark star.
-Strange quark stars~\cite{Haensel:1986qb,Alcock:1986hz, Zhou:2017pha,Weissenborn:2011qu,Xu:1999bw,Yang:2023haz} composed of strange quark matter (SQM)~\cite{Bodmer:1971we,Witten,Terazawa:1979hq,Farhi:1984qu} and up-down quark stars~\cite{Zhang:2019mqb,Zhao:2019xqy, Ren:2020tll,Cao:2020zxi,Wang:2021byk,Yuan:2022dxb,Restrepo:2022wqn,Xia:2020byy,Xia:2022tvx} composed of up-down quark matter ($ud$QM)~\cite{Holdom:2017gdc}, can be more compact than neutron stars.
+Quark matter, a state comprised of deconfined free-flowing quarks, can possibly exist inside the neutron star core (i.e. hybrid stars~\cite{Alford:2004pf,Alford:2013aca}) or the crust (i.e. inverted hybrid stars~\cite{Zhang:2022pse,Zhang:2023zth}), or constitutes entire star called quark star.
+Strange quark stars~\cite{Haensel:1986qb,Alcock:1986hz, Zhou:2017pha,Weissenborn:2011qu,Xu:1999bw,Yang:2023haz} composed of strange quark matter (SQM)~\cite{Bodmer:1971we,Witten,Terazawa:1979hq,Farhi:1984qu} and up-down quark stars~\cite{Zhang:2019mqb,Zhao:2019xqy, Ren:2020tll,Cao:2020zxi,Wang:2021byk,Yuan:2022dxb,Restrepo:2022wqn,Xia:2020byy,Xia:2022tvx,Li:2022vof} composed of up-down quark matter ($ud$QM)~\cite{Holdom:2017gdc}, can be more compact than neutron stars.
 As Ref.~\cite{Zhang:2021fla} has shown, physically-motivated quark stars can feature GW echoes, but require perturbative QCD corrections~\cite{Fraga:2001id,Fraga:2013qra} and color superconductivity~\cite{Alford:1998mk,Rajagopal:2000ff,Lugones:2002va,Alford:2002kj,Zhang:2020jmb,Zhang:2021iah} effects to be compact enough.
 It is interesting to explore whether we can have more compact objects from other physical grounds.

 Strangeon matter is similar to strange quark matter where both are composed of a nearly equal number of $u,d,s$ quarks~\cite{Xu:2003xe, Lai:2009cn, Lai:2017ney,Miao:2020cqj}.
 However, strangeon matter has quarks localized as clusters, in a state more like a solid.
-Strangeon stars~\cite{Xu:2003xe,Zhou:2004ue,Zhou:2014tba,Lai:2009cn,Lai:2017ney,Miao:2020cqj,Lai:2017mjv,Lai:2017xys,Lai:2018ugk,Lai:2020mlu,Gao:2021uus} composed of strangeon matter have intrinsic stiff EOS and large compactness, and they had already been proposed to support massive pulsars ($>2M_\odot$~\cite{Lai:2009cn}) before the announcement of the first massive pulsar PSR J1614-2230~\cite{Demorest:2010bx}.
+Strangeon stars~\cite{Xu:2003xe,Zhou:2004ue,Zhou:2014tba,Lai:2009cn,Lai:2017ney,Miao:2020cqj,Lai:2017mjv,Lai:2017xys,Lai:2018ugk,Lai:2020mlu,Gao:2021uus,Lai:2014hda} composed of strangeon matter have intrinsic stiff EOSs that resulted from the repulsive interaction between strangeons at high densities and the non-relativistic nature of strangeons.
+The stiff EOS yields large compactness for strangeon stars.
+They had already been proposed to support massive pulsars ($>2M_\odot$~\cite{Lai:2009cn}) before the announcement of the first massive pulsar PSR J1614-2230~\cite{Demorest:2010bx}.
 It is then natural to explore whether strangeon stars can feature GW echoes.